Climate Action

 Countries contributing the most to global emissions have the best chance of curbing climate change, but leaders are doing little to address it.

+To outline steps to achieve the goals of the Paris Agreement to reduce greenhouse gas emissions and build resilience to climate change, parties submit Nationally Determined Contributions (NDCs) every five years.
+February 10 was the deadline to submit updated NDCs, however, some countries failed to submit theirs, including many of the world’s major polluters.
+Although the US submitted their NDCs, they have since withdrawn from the Paris Climate agreement.
 Climate literacy is among the climate goals that have missed the mark.
 Climate literacy (as supported by an integrated K-12 curricula) is needed to prepare youth with an understanding of the climate crisis and skills to create solutions, yet not one country has thoroughly addressed it within its NDC.

-Everyone may die at the end of horror movies, but we don’t have to
+Everyone may die at the end of horror movies, but we don’t have to.

 We’re not in a Hollywood studio, helplessly in the hands of sadistic screenwriters.
 We can actively choose to change the ending of our story — and for that we should feel hopeful.

-The next UN Conference of Parties (COP26) will be held this November.
+The next UN Conference of Parties (COP30) will be held this November.
 In this international meeting of heads of state and governments and stakeholders, countries will have an opportunity to heighten their ambition on climate change.

 After decades of inaction on climate change, we don’t have any more time to spare before it’s too late.
 Join the movement and add your voice to this urgent call for change.
+You can sign the Global Plastics Treaty petition, and spread the word to your friends!
+Or, you can donate to our Canopy Project, which organizes tree plantings all over the world, and take the effort not to buy clothes that promote Fast Fashion.

 This Halloween we must face our fears.
 The human-made monster that is climate change won’t go anywhere if you just close your eyes or turn off the TV.
 Action and advocacy are the only way to flip the script — and not wind up like your favorite victim at the end of the horror film.